ISpillMyDrink/TEAM-Deploy/README.md

 Execute `TEAM-Deploy.cmd` with administrative privileges and use the menu to select the disk, image, answerfile, association file and provisioning package to be used.
 The script will then format the disk, write the partition table, copy the image to the disk and apply the answerfile, association file and provisioning package.
 Finally it will create the bootloader.

-Partitioning, imaging, answerfile deployment, association file deployment and provisioning package deployment can all be enabled/disabled independently.
+Partitioning, image deployment, answerfile deployment, association file deployment, provisioning package deployment, and bootloader creation can all be disabled independently by entering an `X` in the corresponding selection menus.

 ## 📝 Configuration

 The `TEAM-Deploy.cfg` file contains the configuration for TEAM-Deploy.
+Some of those settings are default selections and can be changed at runtime, others such as the size of the various partitions are fixed and can only be changed in the configuration file.
 The following options are available:
 * `bootType` - The boot type of the system.
 Valid values are `UEFI` and `BIOS` (when booted from PE will be overwritten with the current PE boot type).
 * `partitionTable` - The partition table type to be written.
 Valid values are `GPT` and `MBR`.
 Choose `GPT` for UEFI systems and `MBR` for BIOS systems (when booted from PE will be overwritten with the partition table type fitting to the boot type).
 * `sizeSystem` - The size of the system partition in MB.
 The default value is `200`.